kshedden/ziparray/README.md

-ziparray contains functions for reading and writing Go slices as gzipped files and streams.
+ziparray provides functions for reading and writing Go slices as gzipped files and streams.